 The total number of days that a tornado was reported between 2003 and 2012 within a 25-mile radius of the center of each of the boxes into which the country is divided (Source: Storm Prediction Center)

-As you might expect, there is a significant amount of activity in the Deep South, consistent with our recent experience there.
+As you might expect, there is a significant amount of activity in the southern states, consistent with our recent experience there.
 In fact, if I were to draw a "Tornado Alley" on this map, it would almost certainly be centered on Alabama/Mississippi and trail off toward the middle of Oklahoma.

 So why is Tornado Alley traditionally thought to be centered in the Great Plains?
 The answer becomes more apparent when we look further back into the record.
 The map below is the equivalent of the one above, except that it covers the time period 1950-1979, the very earliest part of the record.